itsmeipg/mpv-config/README.md

 # In progress

+- Put shader profiles + separator + shader list into a submenu called shaders.
 - Create toggle for deband and remove off profile.
+- Put shader profiles and  list of active shaders
 - Clean up menu creation function.
 - Update README.md pictures.
 At least try to make less commits or try using another branch before merging into main.
 (I think that's how it works?)
 - Work on uosc-subtitle-settings.lua.
 Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults.
 Replace radio buttons with active state.
 Clean up code logic.